isomerpages/moe-temasekjc/_integrated-programme/Enriched Curriculum/Language Arts.md

 |:-:|:-:|
 | <img src="/images/Academic/Enriched%20Curriculum/Language%20Arts/IP1_Blackout%20poem.png" style="width:200px">Digital art work and blackout poem created by an IP1 student  |  <img src="/images/Academic/Enriched%20Curriculum/Language%20Arts/IP2_MOV%20adaptation.jpeg" style="width:110px">An adaptation of The Merchant of Venice by our IP2 students in 2019  |

+<p style="text-align: justify;">The Language Arts syllabus is designed to facilitate spiral progression in language learning and highlight connections to real-world issues.
+Please see the table below for a description of the focus areas for each level:</p>

 |   |   |